caterinatasinato/excel-projects/README.md

 In this project, I worked with a dataset of user complaints submitted to financial management companies.
 The main objectives were to:

 - **Transform and Clean Data:** Reformat and organize the dataset to meet specific requirements.
-- **Analyze Complaint Data:** Create visualizations and perform calculations to understand complaint trends.
+- **Analyze Complaint Data:** Perform calculations to understand complaint trends.
 - **Generate Reports:** Showcase the geographical distribution of complaints and provide statistical insights.

 **Key Features:**

 - **Data Cleaning and Reformatting:** Transform raw data to meet specific formatting and structuring requirements.
-- **Analysis of Complaint Trends and Responses:** Create visualizations and perform calculations to uncover trends and evaluate responses.
+- **Analysis of Complaint Trends and Responses:**  Perform calculations to uncover trends and evaluate responses.
 - **Geographical Insights and Statistical Evaluations:** Generate reports on the geographical distribution of complaints and perform statistical evaluations of the data.

 **Folder Contents:**